 - Be an expert in rural operations and finance.
 This is essential to helping prospective partners understand they must incorporate these value drivers into their proposals and evaluate the quality of affiliation proposals.

 - Understand the nexus of affiliation structures and the above-referenced opportunities, as not all affiliation structures can unlock each of the value drivers.

-- Have expertise in helping large systems and rural hospitals optimize their operating models for cost-based payment, if applicable.
+- Have expertise in helping large systems and Rural & Community Hospitals optimize their operating models for cost-based payment, if applicable.
 Incorporating cost report and cost-based reimbursement considerations into the affiliation structure and post-affiliation operating model is critical.

 - Remember that partnering is not a risk-free endeavor.
 It is essential to take appropriate steps to mitigate partner risk:

 - Select and vet a strategically aligned partner.

 - Choose a structure that fits your strategic objectives and constraints.

 - Craft contractually enforceable terms.
 Avoid weasel words like “intends to” or “commits up to $X.”